Azure/azure-quickstart-templates/azure-jenkins/README.md

 ## Note
 This template use a base Azure Marketplace image which will be updated regularly to describe to use Azure resources with Jenkins.
 Readme instructions will be updated accordingly.

+## Known Issue
+Deployment failure due to unauthorized access to storage account.
+We are working on resolving this by publishing the image to Azure Marketplace.

+## Contact us – azdevopspub@microsoft.com